 - The Income Contingent Repayment Plan gives you the flexibility to meet your Direct Loan obligations without causing undue financial hardship.
 Each year, your monthly payment amount is calculated on the basis of your annual income and the total amount of your Direct Loans.

 Yes.
 Any Direct Subsidized Loans (including FORD and Perkins) can be combined into one Direct Subsidized Consolidation Loan, and any Direct Unsubsidized Loans (including UFDL and SLS) can be combined into one Direct Unsubsidized Consolidation Loan.
-Refer to the Direct Consolidation Loan for additional information.
+Refer to the Federal Student Aid for additional information.

 After you graduate, leave school, or drop below half-time enrollment, you have six months before you must begin repayment.
 This is called a grace period.
-If you have a Direct Subsidized Loan, the interest begins once you are out of school (students who have a subsidized loan prior to July 1, 2012 will not be accuring interest on a subsidized loan in their grace period).
+If you have a Direct Subsidized Loan, the interest begins 6 months after you are out of school (students who have a subsidized loan during the period of July 1, 2012 to June 30, 2014 start accruing interest upon graduation on that loan) will not be accuring interest on a subsidized loan in their grace period.
 If you have a Direct Unsubsidized Loan, you will have to pay interest both while in school and during the grace period, unless you choose to have the interest capitalized.

 Yes.
 You may prepay all or part of the unpaid balance on a loan to your servicer at any time without penalty.
 If you have more than one Direct Loan, be sure to specify which loan you are prepaying.